-A dividend distribution from a Preferred Enterprise out of the "Preferred Income" would be subject to 20% withholding tax for Israeli-resident individuals (in the case of non-Israeli shareholders - subject to the receipt in advance of a valid certificate from the Israel Tax Authority ("ITA") allowing for a reduced tax rate, 20% or such lower rate as may be provided under an applicable double tax treaty).
-Dividend distributions out of "Preferred Income" to an Israeli company, are not subject to withholding tax.
+A dividend distribution from a Preferred Enterprise out of the "Preferred Income" would be generally subject to 20% withholding tax (in the case of non-Israeli shareholders - subject to the receipt in advance of a valid certificate from the Israel Tax Authority ("ITA") allowing for such withholding tax rate, 20% or such lower rate as may be provided under an applicable double tax treaty).
+Dividend distributions out of "Preferred Income" to an Israeli company, are not subject to withholding tax (although, if such dividends are subsequently distributed to individuals or a non-Israeli company the aforesaid will apply).

 In December 2016, the Economic Efficiency Law (Legislative Amendments for Applying the Economic Policy for the 2017 and 2018 Budget Years), 2016, which includes Amendment 73 to the Law for the Encouragement of Capital Investments, was published.
-Amendment 73 prescribes special tax routes for technological enterprises as described below, and is in addition to the other existing tax beneficial programs under the Investment Law.
-On June 30, 2021, certain grandfather rules in Amendment 73 pretaining the preferred enterprises have expired, most significantly the limitation of Preferred Income to exclude such which is generated by intangible assets not related to the manufacturing or such that would not have been recognized as Preferred Technological Income.
+Amendment 73 prescribes special tax tracks for technological enterprises as described below, and is in addition to the other existing tax beneficial programs under the Investment Law.
+On June 30, 2021, certain grandfather rules in Amendment 73 pertaining the preferred enterprises have expired, most significantly the limitation of Preferred Income to exclude such which is generated by intangible assets not related to the manufacturing or such that would not have been recognized as Preferred Technological Income.